Lewis Nicola: Early life and entry into the British Army

 Very little is known of Nicola's early years.
-He was born in 1717 in Dublin, Ireland to a British Army officer.
+He was born in 1717 in Dublin, Ireland, to a British Army officer.
 His grandparents were Huguenot refugees, and he was 511/512 French and 1/512 Italian by blood.
 His parents provided him with a strong educational background and bought him a commission in January 1740.
 Later into that year, he married his first wife, Christiana Doyle, on September 19.
 During the 1740s, Nicola was stationed in various Irish cities: Galway, Derry, Cork, among others.
 He was briefly stationed in Flanders in 1745 before he moved back to Charles Fort near Kinsale.

 First decade in Pennsylvania

 Doyle died in August 1759, and Nicola married his second wife, Jane Bishop, on April 18, 1760.
 Their family decided to move to Philadelphia, Pennsylvania, and they arrived August 1766.
 Upon the arrival Nicola started his own dry goods store.
 This did not work, and he eventually opened a library in September 1767.
 It started with nearly 200 to 300 volumes before expanding to over 1,000.
 Throughout the next couple of years, Nicola moved the library to different spots before finally settling to Spruce Street and renaming it "General Circulating Library".

 With the help of his friend John Morgan, Nicola was admitted into the American Society for Promoting Useful Knowledge.
 By the following year, he became a part of the committee to help a merger with the American Philosophical Society.
 The merger was completed in November 1768, and Nicola was elected as one of the curators.
-At the start of the next year, Nicola decided to quit the dry food business for good and focus more on writing, stating "[Magazines were] the taste of the age, and found to possess many conveniences, such as gratifying the curiosity of the public, and serving as a repository for many small, though valuable pieces that would otherwise be lost to the world."
+At the start of the next year, Nicola decided to quit the dry good business for good and focus more on writing, stating "[Magazines were] the taste of the age, and found to possess many conveniences, such as gratifying the curiosity of the public, and serving as a repository for many small, though valuable pieces that would otherwise be lost to the world."
 He began editing his new periodical, the American Magazine, or General Repository, and the first issue was published in January 1769.
 This magazine, devoted to science, poetry, British and American news, folded in December after only nine issues.
 Nicola, however, continued to conduct research and write articles for the Society.